datastax/csharp-driver/README.md

 ScyllaDB's fork of a modern, [feature-rich][features] and highly tunable C# client library for Scylla using Cassandra's binary protocol and Cassandra Query Language v3.

-It also provides additional features for [DataStax Enterprise][dse]:

-- `IAuthenticator` implementations that use the authentication scheme negotiation in the server-side `DseAuthenticator`.
-- [DSE graph][dse-graph] integration.
-- Serializers for geospatial types which integrate seamlessly with the driver.

 The driver targets .NET Framework 4.5.2 and .NET Standard 2.0.
 For more detailed information about platform compatibility, check [this section](#compatibility).

 ## Installation